 Lui Sha graduated with Ph.D. from CMU in 1985.
 He worked at the Software Engineering Institute from1986 to1998.
 He joined UIUC in 1998.
-Currently, he is Donald B. Gillies Chair Professor of Computer Science, University of Illinois at Urbana Champaign.
+Currently, he is Donald B. Gillies Chair Professor of Computer Science, the University of Illinois at Urbana-Champaign.

-Sha is a widely cited author in real-time and embedded computing community.
-His work on real-time and safety critical system integration have impacted many large scale high technology programs including GPS, Space Station, and Mars Pathfinder.
-Now it is widely used in system real time constraints such as airplanes, robots, cars, ships, trains, medical devices, power generation plants and manufacturing plants.
+He is a widely cited author in real-time and embedded computing community.
+His work has impacted many large scale high technology programs including GPS, Space Station, and Mars Pathfinder.
+Now it is widely used in system real-time constraints such as airplanes, robots, cars, ships, trains, medical devices, power generation plants and manufacturing plants.

-In recent years, his team is developing the technologies for secure and certifiable multi-core avionics with aviation community and computational pathophysiology models for medical best practice guidance (“GPS”) systems with medical community.
+In recent years, his team is developing the technologies for secure and certifiable multi-core avionics with aviation community and computational pathophysiology models for medical best practice guidance (“GPS”) systems with the medical community.